andreas-wilm/microsoft-roadshow-hongkong-09-2019/workshop.md

 The transfer will roughly take a minute per file.

-Go to your storage account in the portal, click on Blobs and verify that the files are there.
+Go to the [storage account overview in the portal](https://portal.azure.com/?feature.customportal=false#blade/HubsExtension/BrowseResourceBlade/resourceType/Microsoft.Storage%2FStorageAccounts), click on your account, then "Blobs" and verify that the uploaded files are in the input container.

 ### Variant calling

+Now that you've uploaded FastQ files you are ready to submit a job to MS Genomics.
 [MS Genomics](https://azure.microsoft.com/en-in/services/genomics/) is an accelerated, HIPAA compliant and secure cloud implementation of BWA and the GATK best practices pipeline.
 It's roughly 7X faster than typical implementations and scales dynamically.
 In short it does the heavy lifting of running a resource secondary analysis and resource hungry workflow for you, while you can focus on the science.

-Now that you've uploaded FastQ files you are ready to submit a job to MS Genomics.

-For simplicities sake, we will use a simple (but long) command line for job submission.
+For simplicity's sake, we will use a simple (but long) command line for job submission.
 Alternatively, you can use a config file instead.

+    conda activate msgen
     msgenurl=...# put your MS Genomics endpoint here msgenkey=...# put your MS Genomics key here strgacc=...# put your storage account name here